 If a WUR non-AP STA, which is in WUR mode and doze state (see 11.2.1 (General)), does not receive WUR Beacon frames for a time period, the WUR non-AP STA should perform WUR scanning (see 29.12 (WUR discovery)) or transition to awake state (see 11.2.1 (General)).
 The methods by which the WUR nonAP STA determines the exact value of the time period are implementation specific and out of scope of this standard.

-NOTE—If a WUR non-AP STA does not perform any action while not receiving WUR Beacon frames for a long period of time, the WUR non-AP STA might not discover that it is already out of range of the WUR AP sending the WUR Beacon frames.
+NOTE—If a WUR non-AP STA does not perform any action while not receiving WUR Beacon frames for a time period, the WUR non-AP STA might not discover that it is already out of range of the WUR AP sending the WUR Beacon frames.(#7079, #7119)